craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Magical Items of Note.md

 	Source: Tianna Moore (TL-B uncontained, confirmed deceased) Last Known Keeper: Arthur Simonson

-	Entry Description: GME-004 is to be stored within Vault 0's Warm Storage sector in a 1-inch square cloth bag, which then is to be
+	Entry Description: GME-004 is to be stored within Vault 0's Warm Storage sector in a 1-inch square soft textile bag, which then is to be stored in a 1'x'1'x1' darksteel cube-box lined with a soft textile.
+GME-004 is currently uncontained, and is being used by it's current Keeper.
 ```

 ###### Magni Liberatoris Nostri Temporis